Tahiti Travel Guide

 Why Should You Visit Tahiti?

-The fact is there is no way to avoid setting foot in Tahiti.
+The fact is that, at least for now, there is no way to avoid setting foot in Tahiti.
 It is French Polynesia’s international gateway and all visitors arrive and depart from Faa’a International Airport.
-However, Tahiti is totally worth a few days.
-The big island may feel out of place at times, but nothing beats the vibe of the Papeete Market, the dramatic interior that so few explore, the hiking, and the opportunity to head out on a proper road trip.
+However, there are many good reasons to spend a few nights in Tahiti.
+The “big island” may feel out of place at times, but nothing beats the vibe of the Papeete Market, the dramatic interior that so few explore, the hiking, and the opportunity to head out on a proper road trip.
 If you’re looking for something beyond the white sand beaches, spend a few days exploring Tahiti.

 What’s Included In This Tahiti Travel Guide?